Dustin Rhodes

-Dustin Patrick Runnels (born April 11, 1969) is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), in which he performs under the ring name Dustin Rhodes and is a former AEW TNT Champion.
-He also appears in AEW's sister promotion Ring of Honor (ROH), where is a member of the Sons of Texas stable.
-In ROH, Rhodes is a former ROH World Six-Man Tag Team Champions alongside Sons of Texas stablemates Marshall and Ross Von Erich.
+Dustin Patrick Runnels (born Virgil Riley Runnels III on April 11, 1969) is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW), where he performs under the ring name Dustin Rhodes and is a former AEW TNT Champion.
+He also appears in AEW's sister promotion Ring of Honor (ROH), where he is a member of the Sons of Texas stable.
+In ROH, Rhodes is a former ROH World Six-Man Tag Team Champion and ROH World Tag Team Champion.

-He is best known for wrestling in the World Wrestling Federation/WWE from 1995 to 2018 (on and off), under the ring name Goldust.
+He is best known for wrestling in the World Wrestling Federation/WWE from 1995 to 2019 (on and off), under the ring name Goldust.
 A second generation wrestler, he is the son of WWE Hall of Famer Dusty Rhodes and the half-brother of Cody Rhodes.
 He is also known for his appearances with World Championship Wrestling (WCW) and Total Nonstop Action Wrestling (TNA).

-Between WWE, WCW, ROH, and AEW, Runnels has won 26 total championships.
+Between WWE, WCW, ROH, and AEW, Runnels has won 26 championships.
 In WCW, he was a two-time WCW United States Heavyweight Champion, a one-time WCW World Six-Man Tag Team Champion, and a two-time WCW World Tag Team Champion.
-In the WWF/WWE, he is a three-time WWF Intercontinental Champion, nine-time WWE Hardcore Champion, one-time World Tag Team Champion, and two-time WWE Tag Team Champion.
+In the WWF/WWE, he was a three-time WWF Intercontinental Champion, nine-time WWE Hardcore Champion, one-time World Tag Team Champion, and two-time WWE Tag Team Champion.
 He won his first AEW championship, the TNT Championship, in July 2025 at All In, after having been one of the first talents since the company's inception in 2019.

-Runnels has also appeared in the Sixth most Royal Rumble matches, at 13.
+Runnels has also appeared in the sixth most Royal Rumble matches, at 13.
 Runnels headlined multiple pay-per-view events for WWE (then WWF) and WCW during the 1990s.

+Early life

+Runnels is the son of Virgil Runnels, better known as "The American Dream" Dusty Rhodes (1945–2015), and his first wife Sandra.
+His parents divorced when he was 6 years old.
+Growing up he spent a majority of his time in Austin, Texas with his mother and would visit his father during vacations in Florida.
+During his junior and senior years of high school Runnels moved in with his father in Charlotte, North Carolina.
+Runnels played football in high school, and wanted to compete in college however after not having the grades to do so his father then introduced him to the wrestling business.

+His half-brother is fellow wrestler Cody Rhodes.
+He has a sister named Kristin Runnels Ditto, who is a former Dallas Cowboys Cheerleader, and a half-sister named Teil Gergel.

 Professional wrestling career

-Championship Wrestling from Florida (1988–1989)
+Championship Wrestling from Florida (1988)

 Runnels made his professional wrestling debut on September 13, 1988, as "Dustin Rhodes", defeating Bob Cook in a match for the Tampa-based Championship Wrestling from Florida (CWF) promotion.
-The promotion was renamed the Professional Wrestling Federation in February 1989 after Runnels' father, Dusty Rhodes, began wrestling there.
-Runnels captured the NWA Florida Heavyweight Championship from Al Perez on May 23, 1989, holding it for a month.
+In September, he would defeat Rex King and Scotty the Body (the future Raven) in house show matches.
+He was defeated by Jim Backlund in a "Loser Leaves Town" match on November 30, 1988.